Bira/octopus-carnival/_posts/2023-10-08-hacking-without-hackers.md

 This is both realistic according to our contemporary understanding of network security, and an excellent way to make sure PC hackers stick with the group and have plenty to do once inside.
-Individual hacking attempts tend to be shorter but more numerous, and made against devices that are within the hacker's line of sight.
-Shadowrun 4th Edition goes deep into this (5th and onwards make attempts to be retro), and it's also more or less how things work in Cyberpunk 2077.
+Individual hacking attempts tend to be shorter but more numerous, and made against devices that are within the hacker's immediate reach[^5].
+Shadowrun 4th Edition goes deep into this (5th and onwards go back to the retro model), and it's also more or less how things work in Cyberpunk 2077.

-### New School-Remote Hacking
+### New-School Remote Hacking

 In an environment so full of incentives for the hacker to stick with the party, how can you accommodate a remote NPC hacker?